Topics: Mental Health, tax preparation outsourcing services

 Battling Pandemic Related Stress

-This is not a good situation to be in for accounting professionals at all.
-The question is as, a stakeholder in the accounting profession, do you realize the magnitude of this problem?
+This is not a good situation for accounting professionals.
+As a stakeholder in the accounting profession, do you realize the magnitude of this problem?

 Realization results in a solution.